niess/mulder/docs/source/interface.rst

    .. method:: all()

-      Returns all currently defined composites.
+      Returns all currently mapped composites.

       The composites are returned as a :py:class:`dict` object mapping names to definitions.